 In many practical applications, it is also essential to accomplish the classification task with a fixed amount of cost.
 That is, for state-action path $\omega$ in the belief MDP $\mathcal{B}$ where $\omega=(b_{s_0},e_0)a_0(b_{s_1},e_1)a_1...(b_{s_N},e_N)$ such that $b_{s_i}\notin G,i<H$ and $b_{s_N}\in G,N\leq H$, it is required that

-Here $\omega$ denotes a path that a classification decision is met for the first time while the beliefs staying inside of $B_{safe}$.
-We denote $\Omega_G$ as the set of such paths that reach $G$ within time bounds $H$ and cost bound $D$ while remain in the safe sets.
+Here $\omega$ denotes a path that a classification decision is met for the first time while the beliefs stay inside of $B_{safe}$.
+We denote $\Omega_G$ as the set of such paths that reach $G$ within time bounds $H$ and cost bound $D$ while remaining in the safe sets.